puppetlabs/bolt/pre-docs/writing_plans.md

 run_task('task_with_secrets', ..., password => '$ecret!')
 ```

-Alternatively paramters can have a `Sensitive` type defined within the task metadata.
+Alternatively parameters can have a `Sensitive` type defined within the task metadata.
 In this case, when calling the task, the plan author must create a `Sensitive` data type
 and pass that into the `run_task()` function.